The definitive guide to MS teams tutorial to help you to get the most out of Microsoft Teams.

 If you want to give your channels a bit of an eye-catching makeover, then fear not, it’s easy!
 To achieve this, all you need to do is edit the channel name, copy a Unicode character, and paste it in.

 To locate a relevant image, use a Unicode Character Finder resource.
 Once you have found the image you want, copy the Unicode to the clipboard, edit the channel, paste the code in front of the channel name and save it.

 This is an ideal tip if you want to bring more prominence to a particular channel.

 Get the most out of Chats and Conversations

-So, we all know how chat works and can pretty much do it without thinking, but I figured it was worth putting together a list of basic and best bits for Chats and Conversations in Teams.
+So, we all know on how chat works and can pretty much do it without thinking, but I figured it was worth putting together a list of basic and best bits for Chats and Conversations in Teams.

 Chats – These are done via the Chat tab on the left-hand menu and are more traditional chats where you can have 1-to-1 or group chats.
 Probably best compared to a chat in domestic Skype.